odsod/language-based-security-report/report.md

 application middleware by default, the severity of the vulnerability would have been mitigated.
 Then, only those who had explicitly enabled `XML` parsing would be vulnerable, but instead basically every Rails application on the internet was vulnerable.

-The idiomatic way of preventing this would have been to disable the XML parser altogether by default, but the Rails developers instead chose to just disallow the type="yaml" attribute on XML documents.
+The idiomatic way of preventing this would have been to disable the `XML` parser altogether by default, but the Rails developers instead chose to just disallow the type="yaml" attribute on `XML` documents.
 This would count as a compromise between "Convention over configuration" and "Secure by default", which will probably be a common balancing act in the development of Ruby on Rails in the future.

 ### Principle of least privilege

 Our exploit show just how easy it is for a compromising vulnerability to lie dormant in a web application.
 In our case, the vulnerability allowed arbitrary code execution on the server.
 Since this code could potentially be system calls, it shows just how important it is to follow the “Principle of least privilege”.

 This means that we in our case could run the server under a user account which only has the specific permissions required to run our web application, including file system permissions limited to the confines of the server files.

-One potential security issue arising from our exploit is that the arbitrary code executed on the server could potentially result in the server connecting to other servers.
-This connection could for example be used to spread the exploit to other vulnerable rails servers, but also other malicious purposes.
-We see that the Ruby language does not really provide us with any means of preventing this behavior in the parser.
-While parsing YAML, the parser could potentially start executing code with arbitrary side effects.

-Contrast this with a language such as Haskell, where side effects are explicit in the type signature of the function being executed.
-This can be seen as a type of principle of least privilege, a way to limit which types of side effects any given computation can have.

-Take for example an XML deserialization function from the library HaXml:

-xmlParse :: String -> String -> Document Posn

-We see that using this function to parse an xml document could not possibly result in arbitrary code execution with dangerous side effects, since the only way to achieve these types of effects in Haskell is to perform them inside the IO-monad.
-Since this function computes its value separate from the IO monad, we can draw the conclusion that this parser is inherently safer than the XML parser from RoR.
-There is a function called ‘unsafeperformIO’ which theoretically could be used inside xmlParse, but this is highly unlikely.

 ### Added security from type safety